The normal spine and the effects of aging

 Ankylosing spondylitis (AS) is a form of arthritis that’s associated with long-term inflammation of the spinal joints, also called vertebrae.
 The condition can cause back pain, hip pain, and stiffness.
 It can also affect a person’s mobility.

 As normal aging progresses, the tissue of the cushioning intervertebral discs develops small tears and cracks.
 At the same time, the inner gel-like core of the vertebra, called the nucleus pulposus, gradually loses water and the ability to absorb shocks efficiently.
-Eventually the outer ring of the vertebra, called the annulus fibrosus, weakens and tears.
+Eventually, the outer ring of the vertebra, called the annulus fibrosus, weakens and tears.
 The bulging disc can press on nerves and cause pain.

 The effects and progression of ankylosing spondylitis

 It’s unclear what causes the inflammation that results in stiff vertebrae.
-However, genetic factors are thought play a role.
+However, genetic factors are thought to play a role.
 As the inflamed vertebrae produce extra bone, they eventually fuse together.
 This fusion encases the shock-absorbing spinal discs and severely limits the flexibility of the spine.
 When the vertebrae become fused, it’s sometimes called “bamboo spine.”

 How ankylosing spondylitis can restrict movement